 - Flandersnews.be - English-language news site of Dutch-language public broadcaster

 Belgium is a highly competitive market in which the Belgian importer is looking for the best quality at the lowest price.
 American products and technology are highly regarded but do not command higher prices than comparable products.
 It is important to remember that while Belgium is a significant market in its own right, it is also the country of entry for many imports originating from many countries, with final destinations all throughout Europe.
 This characteristic gives Belgian buyers access to a wide range of products at competitive prices.

-U.S. companies are advised to quote prices on a Cost Insurance Freight (CIF) basis, surface or airfreight.
-This is standard practice for most exporters, since it facilitates price comparison between EU suppliers.
+U.S. companies are advised to quote prices on a Cost Insurance Freight (CIF) basis, surface, or airfreight.
+This is standard practice for most exporters since it facilitates price comparison between EU suppliers.
 Import duties are usually quoted on a delivered to warehouse basis.
-The standard VAT rate is 21%.
+The standard VAT rate is 21 percent.
 This rate applies to all goods and services not qualifying for one of the reduced VAT rates.
 Visit the TVA page of TVA of Belgium.be for more information.

 Belgian consumers expect well-designed, high-quality products, with efficient after-sales service.
 An effective servicing system should be incorporated into distribution plans.
 U.S. exporters should commit to investing extra time and money to develop a relationship with their local representative by visiting sales personnel or company technicians to help solve initial problems.
 Having local representatives regularly submit sales reports can help with analyzing sales results and identifying potential problems.